Department of Psychology at Illinois State University

 Because the positions obtained by graduates vary, the Major in Psychology at Illinois State is designed to be applicable to students interested in a variety of careers at several educational levels (i.e., bachelor's, master's, or doctorate degree).
 See the American Psychological Association's brochure "Psychology Scientific Problems Solvers—Careers for the 21st Century".
 It is a useful resource that explains the field of psychology and potential careers.

 Our Graduate Programs in School Psychology have the accreditations and approvals recommended for higher quality training, comprehensive curricular content, and properly supervised field experiences.
-Our doctoral program is accredited by the Commission on Accreditation of the American Psychological Association, and approved by the National Council for Accreditation of Teacher Education (NCATE) and the National Association of School Psychologists (NASP).
+Our doctoral program is accredited by the Commission on Accreditation of the American Psychological Association, and approved by the National Association of School Psychologists (NASP) and the Council of Accreditation of Educator Preparation (CAEP) (formerly National Council for Accreditation of Teacher Education).
 For more information, see Frequently Asked Questions about School Psychology.

-APA Requirement: The DOCTORAL PROGRAM DATA is made available in compliance with the American Psychological Association disclosure policy IR C-20.
-Our specialist program in School Psychology is approved by NCATE and NASP.
+APA Requirement: The STUDENT ADMISSIONS, OUTCOMES, AND OTHER DATA is made available in compliance with the American Psychological Association disclosure policy IR C-20.
+Our specialist program in School Psychology is approved by NASP and CAEP.
 Both graduate programs are approved by the Illinois State Board of Education.

 The Clinical-Counseling Psychology Program has faculty who have been trained in clinical psychology or counseling psychology.
 Students who complete the program are eligible to sit for both the Illinois Licensed Clinical Professional Counselor and Licensed Professional Counselor examinations.
 Many of our graduates have entered doctoral training programs or developed professional practices.